-The master-agent starts a timer and marshals the response packets from all involved subagents.
-The master-agent may rebuild and resend a new set of subagent messages, depending on the specific request; for example, a GetNext request.
-When the master-agent has all required data or error responses or has timed out waiting for a response from a subagent, it builds an SNMP response message and sends it to the originating SNMP application.
-The interaction between the master-agent and subagent is invisible to the requesting SNMP management application.
+The master agent starts a timer and assembles the response packets from all involved subagents.
+The master agent may rebuild and resend a new set of subagent messages, depending on the specific request; for example, a GetNext request.
+When the master agent has all required data or error responses or has timed out waiting for a response from a subagent, it builds an SNMP response message and sends it to the originating SNMP application.
+The interaction between the master agent and subagent is invisible to the requesting SNMP management application.

-Subagent programs are linked against libesnmp.so shareable library, which performs all the protocol handling and dispatching.
-Subagent developers need to code the method routines for their MIB objects.
+Subagent programs are linked against the libesnmp. so shareable library, which performs all protocol handling and dispatching.
+Subagent developers need to code method routines for their defined MIB objects only.